Introduction to Costing and Pricing

 - Maintenance/service contracts (for the project duration)

 - Insurance costs

-All new equipment should be costed inclusive of VAT at the appropriate rate if chargeable.
-Contact the VAT department for further information and advice, e.g. VAT exemption for medical research.
+New equipment should be costed inclusive of VAT at the appropriate rate if this is chargeable.
+Contact the Tax department for further information and advice, e.g. VAT exemption for medical equipment.